satellitecomponent/Neurite/README.md

 Supports embedded links.
 Ctrl+V to paste an embed link, or not embeddded links will be converted.

 ### `Controls`
-  *Full controls are listed in the ? tab.
+  *Full controls are listed in the ? tab within Neurite's main dropdown.

 `Shift + double click` to create nodes.